Liverpool England, UK Travel Guide

 Liverpool's urban design showcases a rich timeline of architectural styles.

-Sites of faith and remembrance city-wide.
+Sites of faith and remembrance across the city.

 Liverpool's role in industry and defense is well-documented.